 The company’s core focus is the storage, conversion and needs-based conditioning of energy in gaseous forms.
-The company has storage capacity of over 6.2 bn cubic metres (cu m) of natural gas, or about 6% of total EU capacity.
+The company has storage capacity of about 6.3 bn cubic metres (cu m) of natural gas, or about 6% of total EU capacity.
 A large part of RAG’s underground gas reservoirs have already been converted into storage facilities, which can rapidly discharge stored energy in large quantities on demand.
-In this way, RAG is delivering on its vision of “sustainable energy mining” and decisively reinforcing security of supply in Austria and Europe.
+In this way, RAG is delivering on its vision of “sustainable energy mining” and decisively reinforcing security of supply in Austria and Central Europe.

 If you want the world to remain as it is, you don’t want the world to remain at all.